 Here’s a question: how often do you think about your impact on the environment?
 Perhaps with relative regularity; maybe when a news story breaks about deforestation or wild weather, worrying wildfires and ice caps melting?
 It could be when you notice litter in the street.
 Perhaps you give it a passing thought once a week as you put out the recycling.

 Here’s another question: how much do you think about the impact your company’s pension scheme is having on climate change?
 Do you give it any thought at all?
-It’s something we have been thinking about very much lately, and here’s why.
+It’s something we have been thinking about a lot lately, and here’s why.

 The average UK pension pot unwittingly finances an average of 23 tonnes of CO2 emissions - each year - through the businesses the pension invests in.
 It’s a staggering volume, equivalent to running either nine family cars each year, or burning 1,100 coal fires annually, simply as a by-product of saving for retirement.
 We’d need to recycle for 19 years, or plant 30 acres of new forest to counteract these effects.